evan-razzaque/.dotfiles/README.md

 # Installation
-**Warning:** Make sure to look through each dotfile and move the ones you don't want to .ignore/ before installation.
+**Warning:** Make sure to look through each package/file and move the ones you don't want to .ignore/ before installation.
-> If you have any staged files, they will be unstaged after installation.

 Required packages:
 - stow